palantirnet/drupal-rector/README-automated-testing.md

 ## Installation test

-Github Workflow is used to test that this package can be installed.
+Github Actions is used to test that this package can be installed.
 See `.github`.

 ## Rector automated functional tests using Behat